-Notification as described above is in consistent with the Municipal Government Act requirements in many cases.
-For instance, if a development permit is issued for a variance to a side yard setback the applicant is asked to provide in writing a letter of support from the effected neighbour.
+Notification as described above is excessive in many cases.
+For instance if a development permit is issued for a variance to a side yard setback the applicant is asked to provide in writing a letter of support from the effected neighbor.
 An approval of this nature would not impact anyone else within the subdivision.
 Parkland County goes beyond what The Municipal Government Act requires for notification.